 As a licensed telecom provider in Singapore, Toku has cloud telephony and connectivity solutions that let enterprises get more out of their telephone system.
 For example, Toku has joined Zoom Phone’s Provider Exchange Program.
 As a pre-integrated carrier, Toku will be able to instantly deliver the underlying local connectivity for enterprise-grade remote working across the APAC region.

-We also enable reliable, high-quality global calling within Microsoft Teams using Toku for Microsoft Teams.
+We also enable reliable, high-quality global calling within Microsoft Teams.
 With this powerful communication tool, enterprises can make and receive calls from anywhere, on any device, by integrating their telephony directly with the MS Teams console.

 But why are cloud telephone systems so important in the first place?

 When it comes to remote working through the cloud, one of the most important things to get right is communication.